Aluminum Rolling Mills

 Aluminum rolling mills go through the process of shaping raw aluminum into finished plates, sheets, and coils for countless applications.
 Aluminum is incredibly popular for manufacturing across many industries, including packaging, engineering, consumer goods, and more.
 This metal offers naturally beneficial characteristics, including:

 - One-third the weight of steel

-Aluminum can be rolled into different sizes and lengths.
-From heavy plates several inches thick to paper-thin foils, rolling mills produce a wide array of aluminum products.
+Rolling mills produce a wide array of aluminum products, from heavy plates several inches thick to paper-thin foils.
 Completed aluminum coils are cold-pressed to achieve a smooth surface.
-Plates and sheets are available in a sleek finish, and can be manufactured with perforated, expanded or diamond plate patterns.
+Plates and sheets are available in a sleek finish with the option for perforated, expanded or diamond plate patterns.

 Foil: Up to .0079" thick

 Plates: 1/4" thick and up

 The aluminum rolling process takes place over three steps.

 Before making rolled aluminum, a rolling mill must decide if it will hot or cold work the stock.
 This decision largely depends on the material properties desired for a specific roll.

 If the mill decides to cold work the aluminum, the material will not undergo a heating process before rolling.
 Cold working changes the microstructure of the aluminum to become harder and stronger.
 Some advantages of the cold working process include:

 - There's no need to wait for the aluminum to reach a specific temperature.